 My suspicion that they were playing up the use of a Spaced Repetition System (SRS) and trying to pass it off as “unique” and “super” was quickly confirmed.

 SRS is effective, and it’s great that they’re using it, but it’s not at all unique or special.
-It’s almost expected in any decent memorization tool, and a lot of free language resources implement the technology.
+Frankly, I expect to see it in any decent memorization tool, and a lot of free language resources implement the technology.

 Anyway, I pushed on with waning reserves of optimism and signed up for some free trials.